parsianpixel3/persiro/SECURITY.md

 ---

-Thank you for helping keep Rvg and its users safe.
+Thank you for helping keep persiro and its users safe.